driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 I also used Gradio to build a simpler gui, since the webapp was made more for fun and as a potential software integration.

-This was inplemented in the fastapi app (which wasn't easy to do....
+This was implemented in the fastapi app (which wasn't easy to do....
 Once the api starts, there will be an endpoint at /gradio, which will then show the gradio interface.)
 ![gradio](./images/gradio-gui.png){ width=600px }

 ```python